 The science keeps getting louder and stronger all the time – chronic inflammation in your body is never a good thing and can only cause problems.
 The good news is that there is something you can do about that.

-In addition to exercise and other positive lifestyle changes, such as good sleep and maintaining adequate vitamin D levels, we know that a whole food, plant-based diet can help reduce levels of chronic inflammation and set you on the high road to better health.
+In addition to exercise and other positive lifestyle changes, such as good sleep and maintaining adequate vitamin D levels, we know that a whole-food, plant-based vegan diet can help reduce levels of chronic inflammation and set you on the high road to better health.

 What is Inflammation?

-The list of diseases linked to chronic inflammation in the body keeps growing – everything from cancer and heart disease to diabetes, neurogenerative diseases, Alzheimer’s disease and chronic inflammatory diseases such as periodontitis and rheumatoid arthritis, and the list seems to keep growing.
+The list of diseases linked to chronic inflammation in the body keeps growing – everything from cancer and heart disease to diabetes, neurogenerative diseases, Alzheimer’s disease, and chronic inflammatory diseases such as periodontitis and rheumatoid arthritis, cardiovascular disease, and the list seems to keep growing.

-As researchers discover chronic inflammation to be a common factor in an increasing number of conditions, some believe that chronic inflammation may provide a “unifying theory of disease,” in other words, that it may be a common causative factor in a substantial percentage of non-infectious degenerative diseases.
+As researchers discover chronic inflammation to be a common factor in an increasing number of conditions.
+Some believe that chronic inflammation may provide a “unifying theory of disease,” in other words, that it may be a common causative factor in a substantial percentage of non-infectious degenerative diseases.
+(1)

-Wouldn’t it be nice to be rid of these?
+Wouldn’t it be nice to be rid of these horrible conditions?

 You Are What You Eat: Diet and Inflammation